Air Travel At Denver International Airport Is 'Totally Different Right Now'

 He said he wouldn’t be able to get another flight until Monday and thinks Southwest should help pay for their mistake.

-Weldon lives out near Estes Park and says he has seen the effect of a quiet travel year has had on Colorado communities.
-He thinks all of this traffic, while hectic, is a good thing.MORE NEWS: COVID In Colorado: 70% Of Colorado Adults Receive At Least One Dose Of Vaccine
+Weldon lives near Estes Park and says he has seen the effect the quiet travel year has had on Colorado communities.
+He thinks all of this traffic, while hectic, is a good thing.MORE NEWS: Aurora Launching Fireworks From Bicentennial Park On 4th Of July

 “The industry in this area really needs it badly.
 I’m sure the airlines have lost millions and millions probably into the billions of dollars,” he said.